gimbo/d3-gauge-plus/README.md

 ## Using `d3-gauge-plus.js`

-If you just want to use the module to create gauges, you can grab the [`d3-gauge-plus.js` from the top level of this repository](https://github.com/gimbo/d3-gauge-plus/blob/master/d3-gauge-plus.js) and include it in your projects.
+If you just want to use the module to create gauges, you can grab the [`d3-gauge-plus.js` from the top level of this repository](https://github.com/gimbo/d3-gauge-plus/blob/master/d3-gauge-plus.js) (or if you prefer, [the minified version](https://github.com/gimbo/d3-gauge-plus/blob/master/d3-gauge-plus.min.js)) and include it in your projects.
 See the [demos page](http://gimbo.github.io/d3-gauge-plus/demo/) (and [accompanying source](https://github.com/gimbo/d3-gauge-plus/tree/master/demo) in the repository) for more information.

 ## Building `d3-gauge-plus.js`